 In general, the best way to get around Guatemala is to use tourist shuttles.
 Not only are they convenient, reliable and safe but also reasonably priced.
 In a shuttle, you can just sit back and enjoy the ride without having to worry about the traffic.
 We used them many times during our trip and always had a pleasant experience.

 There are a lot of companies offering shuttle services between the main tourist destinations in Guatemala.
-You can pre-book your shuttle online or through your accommodation or local travel agencies.
+You can either pre-book your shuttle online, through your accommodation or through local travel agencies.
 In most cases, you have the option of taking either private or shared shuttles.
 The former gives you more flexibility in terms of time whereas the latter is significantly cheaper.

 Getting around by chicken buses is by far the cheapest option but I wouldn’t recommend them since they’re not considered safe, they’re very slow and unreliable.
 If you only have 10 days in Guatemala, you shouldn’t waste it sitting on a bus.